jackapbutler/Pub-Sub-Image-Classification/README.md

 In order to setup the entire application;

 - Install the appropriate Python environment.
-- Follow the outlined in the table of contents.
+- Follow the outlined in the table of contents below.

 ## Python Environment